Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-reading-a-google-sheet.md

 ## Starting the project

-We will be starting the project from scratch, first, let's set up a new node project:
+We will be starting the project from scratch.
+First, let's set up a new node project:

 ```bash
 npm init